civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 11

-**Despite** anything in this Act, the total of the outstanding insured amounts of all insured loans may not exceed the sum of
+Despite anything in this Act, the total of the outstanding insured amounts of all insured loans may not exceed the sum of

-**eight** hundred billion dollars, and
+eight hundred billion dollars, and

-any additional amounts authorized by Parliament under an appropriation Act or other Act of Parliament on or after **the day on which the `Budget Implementation Act, 2024, No. 1` receives royal assent**.
+any additional amounts authorized by Parliament under an appropriation Act or other Act of Parliament on or after the day on which the `Budget Implementation Act, 2024, No. 1` receives royal assent.

 ### Section 151